maddy-foley/birdinglogs/README.md

 ## Contact

-This application was developed independently and I appreciate any feedback.
-You can find me on linkedin: https://www.linkedin.com/in/maddy-foley/
+This application was developed independently, and I would appreciate any feedback.
+You can find me on Linkedin: https://www.linkedin.com/in/maddy-foley/
 <p align="right"><a href="#readme-top">:baby_chick: back to top</a></p>